worldpeaceenginelabs/METAVERSE-SEED/README.md

 - [x] IndexedDB refills the record cache after reload.
 - [x] The globe populates pins from IndexedDB every 5000ms
 - [x] Rate limiting.
 Decentralized approach: More than five post in localpins objectstore will disable the input form. checkRecordCount()
+- [x] Sharing function: Posts can be shared to Whatsapp, Gmail, and many more app and services via the Web Share API, on both mobile (templatetext + post text + post link) and desktop (post link only)
 - [ ] Fallback on another decentralized network: The Nostr network serves as a fallback in case the BitTorrent network fails for any reason.
 - [ ] Swearwords Detection: a static list or API
 - [ ] Decentralized censorship: If you dont like it, you can block it!
 But locally only!
 Every user decides for themselves what they want and what they dont want to see!